stkbailey/stkbailey.github.io/resume.markdown

 ## Experience
-### Education & Brain Sciences Research Lab at Vanderbilt University (2013 – Present)
+### Education & Brain Sciences Research Lab at Vanderbilt University (2013 ?
+Present)
 #####NIH Pre-doctoral Fellow
-- Published 5 papers (one first-author) on the relationships between children’s reading ability in and their brain structure and function.
+- Published 5 papers (one first-author) on the relationships between children?s reading ability in and their brain structure and function.
 	- Used machine learning techniques to differentiate children with reading disability from typically developing children (Annals of Dyslexia, 2016).
 	- Designed and executed a word-reading experiment using state-of-the-art multiband MRI acquisition techniques, which have now been adopted now by several labs.
 - Orchestrated a migration of 8000+ MRI scans into web-based storage platform.
 Consequently, re-discovered 500+ scan sessions previously unusable, worth $10,000+.